-These states have “trigger laws” banning abortion on the books in case ‘Roe v.
-Wade’ is overturned
+Here are the states that are ready to ban abortion

 States protecting abortion rights

-While many states have taken steps to limit access to abortion, others have “taken the principles of Roe and put them into law,” Nash said.
+While many states have taken steps to limit access to abortion, others have codified Roe or are working to do so now.

-According to the CRR, eight states protect abortion rights in their constitutions: Montana, Minnesota, Massachusetts, New Jersey, California, New Mexico, Alaska and Florida.
+According to the Guttmacher Institute, 16 states plus the District of Columbia protect the right to abortion through legislation or within their state constitutions.
+Five of them (Colorado, D.C., New Jersey, Oregon, and Vermont) have laws that protect that right throughout pregnancy; the remaining 12 states (California, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Nevada, New York, Rhode Island, and Washington) allow abortions prior to viability and if needed to protect the life or health of the pregnant person.

-An additional eight states — Maine, Washington, Oregon, Nevada, Connecticut, Maryland, Delaware and Hawaii — protect abortion rights through legislation.
-California protects abortion rights both through legislation and within its constitution.
+Per the CRR, some state Supreme Courts — including those in Iowa, Minnesota, and Montana — have ruled that abortion rights are protected under the state constitutions.

 Nash said this potential patchwork means that pro-abortion-rights advocates will have to “grapple with what it means to have accessible abortion across the country” in the absence of Roe v.
 Wade.
 While this will involve fighting against abortion restrictions, it will also require ensuring existing protections in more liberal states remain in place.